 The art of wine making

 Living in a country with great wine making traditions, I can say that the winemaking materials for the production of powerful red wines are thoroughly selected from the best natural climatic zones.

 There are some important steps of the process of wine making:

 The first step of winemaking is The grapes

 The grapes, picked by hand, are delivered to the facility in plastic crates and are subject to lab tests in order to determine the content of sugar and titratable acids, as well as the proportion of damaged or crushed grapes.
-Then the grapes are delivered to the following processing stage by a conveyor belt, where the quality of the grapes is checked one more time.
+Then the grapes are delivered to the following processing stage by a conveyor belt, where the quality of the grapes is double checked.
 As a result the dried and spoiled grapes are identified and sieved out.